HITI Bear Put Spread Strategy

 HITI thesis for this bear put spread

 HITI bear put spread positions are structurally moderately bearish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-HITI positions also carry Healthcare sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move HITI alongside the broader basket even when HITI-specific fundamentals are unchanged.
+HITI positions also carry Consumer Cyclical sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move HITI alongside the broader basket even when HITI-specific fundamentals are unchanged.
 Long-premium structures like a bear put spread on HITI are particularly exposed to IV-crush risk through scheduled events (earnings, FDA decisions, central-bank meetings) where IV typically contracts post-event regardless of the directional outcome.
 Always rebuild the position from current HITI chain quotes before placing a trade.

 Frequently asked questions